Personal Loans for Non-Citizens & Nonresidents in the USA

-Apart from having credit history from your home country, you should get nontraditional credit references within the United States.
-This type of credit will be an additional help for you when trying to obtain a loan within the United States.
+Apart from having a credit history from your home country, you should get nontraditional credit references within the United States.
+This type of credit will be additional help for you when trying to obtain a loan within the United States.

 Examples of nontraditional references include your rental history, and any history of payments, such as utility bills (gas, electric, water, and cable TV).
 In addition, you can use non-payroll-deducted medical, life, auto or renters’ insurance or school tuition.